Thank you for your interest in sharing your experience and expertise with the apprentice class of the Atlanta Mentors program.

 - Report to the Mentor Coordinator regarding the progress of each Apprentice, success of the mentorship, and any feedback on the apprentice and the program.

 - We ask that you arrive a minimum of 15 minutes early for your class and bring your own demo bottom.
 Our daily schedule will be very full on every day.
 If you are late for your class we may be forced to move on to a group exercise in place of your scheduled class.
 Since our schedule is completed months in advance there will not be another spot to reschedule.
 Please communicate with your Mentor Liaisons if any issues arise.

 - All Mentors are invited to the graduation festivities.

-- Applications being accepted until MARCH 31, 2020 (if you miss this cut off date please email AtlantaMentors@yahoo.com
+- If you miss this cut off date to submit an application please email AtlantaMentors@yahoo.com

 We only ask for one application per person.
 If you have a document listing your class selections you are welcome to email it separately to AtlantaMentors@yahoo.com